felix0111/DRSSTC/README.md

 The primary coil also got upgraded to a copper pipe with a diameter of 1cm.
 The fixtures for the pipe are 3D printed.
 This allows for finetuning the primary resonant frequency.
 <img src="https://github.com/user-attachments/assets/ae027b5d-4b96-4669-932b-6b9aedc581db" width="500">

-Two current transformers provide a signal for the drivers "over current detection" and feedback for switching at the zero crossings of the oscillation.
+Two cascading current transformers (with each cascade having ~30 turns) provide a signal for the drivers "over current detection" and feedback for switching at the zero crossings of the oscillation.
+Zero crossing is absolutely necessary for high power switching as it reduces the losses of the H-Bridge to ideally zero (and I think it increases the lifetime).
 <img src="https://github.com/user-attachments/assets/473522c6-8707-4c53-9e2e-0cbf2ecee373" width="500">

 After some extensive testing at lower voltages, I just couldnt get the Tesla coil to run without an external feedback signal so I kept using the signal generator.
 At some point I pushed the supply voltage up to mains voltage (230V).
 With a triple breakout point the following picture was taken.